mackenzieedwards18/bamazon/README.md

 ![Alt text](/screenshots/app6.png "6th Screenshot")

-If this happens you will see an 'Insufficent Quantity' screen pop up that will tell you the store does not have the quantity of that product you entered in stock.
+If this happens you will see an 'Insufficient Quantity' message pop up that will tell you the store does not have the quantity of that product you entered in stock.

 ![Alt text](/screenshots/app7.png "7th Screenshot")